Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows

 Fig. \ref{fig:cc85_cold-mass} illustrates the evolution of the cold mass of clouds with different sizes seeded in an expanding wind, and also compares it with the evolution of cold mass for the same clouds in a uniform wind (`vanilla' cloud-crushing) with identical initial conditions.
 We find that the growth of cold clouds is suppressed in an expanding wind compared to a uniform wind.
 An important result from our simulations is that such a suppression of cold mass for growing clouds occurs across clouds of all sizes.
 The smallest clouds that are in the destruction regime due to shear-induced mixing in the uniform wind (and inefficient radiative cooling) exhibit a similar reduction of their cold mass content over time and are relatively unaffected by the expanding background.
-Unlike clouds moving in a uniform wind, these clouds moving in an adiabatically expanding wind fail to remain dense with contrasting features from the background as they travel down the wind (cf. Section \ref{subsec:cloud-prop} \& \ref{subsec:diff_cloud_def}).
+Unlike clouds moving in a uniform wind, these clouds moving in an adiabatically expanding wind fail to remain dense, with contrasting features from the background as they travel down the wind (cf. Section \ref{subsec:cloud-prop} \& \ref{subsec:diff_cloud_def}).
 The reduction in the density of the cold cloud as it moves in the wind plays a crucial role in suppressing the growth of the cold mass in an expanding background.
-When the time in our simulation is normalized by the initial cloud-crushing time $t_{\rm cc, ini}$ (which is longer for larger clouds), the largest clouds travel further downstream compared to the smaller ones within the same number of cloud-crushing times.
+As the flow expands downstream, both cloud and wind densities decrease, resulting in a lower-density mixed gas that cools far less efficiently than it does upstream.
+When the time in our simulation is normalised by the initial cloud-crushing time $t_{\rm cc, ini}$ (which is longer for larger clouds), the largest clouds travel further downstream compared to the smaller ones within the same number of cloud-crushing times.
 In other words, the change in the background wind condition for every cloud radius moved by a cloud increases with cloud size $R_{\rm cl}$.
 This results in the highest suppression in mass growth and departures from `vanilla' cloud-crushing for the larger clouds (smaller $t_{\rm cool, mix}/t_{\rm cc}|_{\rm ini}$) in our simulations.
-We further investigate these effects with quantitative estimates and speculate upon their implications for observations.